loda-lang/loda-programs/programs/oeis/list2.md

 * [A273129](http://oeis.org/A273129) ([L35 program](A273129.asm)): The Rote-Fibonacci infinite sequence.
 * [A273220](http://oeis.org/A273220) ([L08 program](A273220.asm)): a(n) = 8n^2 - 12n + 1.
 * [A273308](http://oeis.org/A273308) ([L07 program](A273308.asm)): Maximum population of a 2 X n still life in Conway's Game of Life.
+* [A273309](http://oeis.org/A273309) ([L34 program](A273309.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A273312](http://oeis.org/A273312) ([L17 program](A273312.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A273314](http://oeis.org/A273314) ([L20 program](A273314.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A273315](http://oeis.org/A273315) ([L10 program](A273315.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.